-The search for the perfect location can be one of the biggest obstacles in starting your new business.
+Searching for the best locations for ice vending machines can be one of the biggest obstacles in starting your new business.
 Everest has some common sense suggestions that can help you make the search for finding the perfect ice vending location an easy and productive one.

-With over 700 machines within the USA and internationally Everest has put together some information for you to assist you in your search for that home-run location!
+With over 700 machines within the USA and internationally, Everest has put together some information for you to assist you in your search for that home-run ice vending location!

 Have you found your location yet?
-Our customers share that this is typically the most “daunting” part of starting your new business.
+Our customers share that this is typically the most “daunting” part of starting your new ice and water business.
 We have customers that have found their location on their first try, and others have taken up to 30 days.
-The important thing is don’t give up.
+The important thing is not to give up.
 We’ve sold hundreds of machines and we’ve never shipped to a customer that didn’t have a location.

-If you’re closing in on the perfect spot for your new Ice Vending machine, or just starting your search, here are some things to consider to get the Perfect Location to make serious profits.
+If you’re closing in on the perfect spot for your new ice vending machine, or just starting your search, here are some things to consider during your hunt for the best spots for vending machines.

 GO WHERE YOUR CUSTOMERS ARE